ErikFerragut/hackattack/README.md

 1. ~~move variables having to do with players to the player class (see GameState init)~~
 2. ~~change do_ functions to use player.say() instead of print~~
 3. ~~move non-output parts from updateoutput to mainloop~~
-4. Develop test code: maybe start with a random seed and feed in fixed commands and check output?
+4. Create config file that it reads to set player names, probabilities, and other constants

-5. Make it so it works more uniformly for one screen and many
+### Develop test code
-6. Allow for player types (AI?) or other parameters (IP?) to be specified up front
+1. Develop test code: maybe start with a random seed and feed in fixed commands and check output?

 ### Game mechanics
 1. ~~Announce DDoS as news~~